-Description: Increasing drought and groundwater supply is a major issue, in particular for vulnerable communities.
+Description: Increasing drought and groundwater supply is a major issue, especially for vulnerable communities.
 The community of Los Osos depends primarily on groundwater for its water supply.
 Water withdrawals are increasing saltwater intrusion into the lower aquifer.
-To halt this threat to the aquifer, the SLO County Los Osos Basin Management Committee is planning to install monitoring and municipal wells farther to the east.
-This project involves supporting the rehabilitation of an existing well to provide crucial water quality data to all purveyors in the basin.
+To better understand this threat to the aquifer, the SLO County Los Osos Basin Management Committee (LOBMC) is planning to conduct an electrical resistivity geophysics survey which can track saltwater intrusion.
+This project provides crucial water quality data to all purveyors in the basin to better manage groundwater.

-Leads, Partners, and Roles: The lead partner in this effort is the Los Osos Community Services District (LOCSD).
-The LOCSD is a special district recognized by the state to provide services to the community such as water, solid waste, stormwater management, parks, etc. They will act as the fiscal sponsor and lead agency for the project.
-They will own the rehabilitated monitoring well and share the data collected with the public and with all other partners.
-Partners include the County Los Osos Basin Management Committee (LOBMC), S&T Municipal Water, and Golden State Water.
-These entities work with the LOCSD to manage groundwater monitoring and supply, and all will utilize the data collected from the monitoring well.
+Leads, Partners, and Roles: The lead partner in this effort is the LOCSD, which is a special district recognized by the state to provide services to the community such as water, solid waste, stormwater management, parks, etc. They will act as the fiscal sponsor and lead agency for the project.
+They will conduct the survey and share the data collected with the public and with all other partners.
+Partners include the County LOBMC, S&T Municipal Water, and Golden State Water.
+These entities work with the LOCSD to manage groundwater monitoring and supply, and all will utilize the data collected from the survey.

-Anticipated Output(s) or Deliverables(s): The rehabilitation of an existing monitoring well allows for an expanded groundwater data set to track impacts to the aquifer from salt water, nitrates, etc. The LOBMC issues annual reports summarizing the groundwater monitoring results.
+Anticipated Output(s) or Deliverables(s): The survey improves understanding of the extent of saltwater intrusion, allowing for better management of groundwater in the basin.
+The LOBMC issues annual reports summarizing the groundwater monitoring results.

-Estimated Milestones: The well is expected to be installed in spring 2024.
-The first annual LOBMC monitoring report will be issued in summer 2024.
+Estimated Milestones: The well is expected to be installed in summer 2025.
+The results are expected in fall 2025.

-Anticipated Long-term Outcome(s): Increased groundwater monitoring dataset and information to inform potential future management actions and modelling efforts.
+Anticipated Long-term Outcome(s): Expanded groundwater monitoring dataset and information to inform future management actions and modelling efforts.